 1 This case was a joint effort of the University of Maryland's Center for Public Policy and Private Enterprise (at the School of Public Policy) and the Naval Post Graduate School's Graduate School of Business and Public Policy.
 William Lucyshyn is Visiting Senior Research Scholar at the Center for Public Policy and Private Enterprise, Keith F. Snider is an Associate Professor at the Graduate School of Business and Public Policy (Naval Post Graduate School), and Robert Maly is Graduate Research Assistant at the Center for Public Policy and Private Enterprise.
-This case was written under the supervision of Professor Jacques S. Gansler at the University of Maryland and was supported by RADM James B. Greene, USN (Ret) Acquisition Chair at the Graduate School of Business and Public Policy (Naval Post Graduate School) INTRODUCTION Capelli's work with LMP started two years prior in August of 1997 at the Communications-Electronics Command (CECOM), Fort Monmouth, New Jersey.
-CECOM's Deputy to the Commanding General Mr. Victor Ferlise called Capelli to ask him if he'd be interested in leading an important new program that would help modernize the Army's outdated logistics management systems.
-Capelli had served at every level within CECOM's Logistics Readiness Center (LRC) prior to being named the Program Director of LMP.
-And, since a core aspect of LMP was the modernization of the logistics business processes, Capelli's experience made him a logical choice.
-CECOM was responding to an Army Materiel Command's (AMC's) August 5, 1997 memorandum (see Appendix A), in which AMC's Deputy Commanding General Dennis Benchoff tasked the Commander, CECOM "to explore alternatives to modernize the wholesale logistics processes and associated information technology to support these processes."
-Specifically, the letter asked CECOM to:4 - a.
-Determine feasible alternatives for logistics modernization strategies, - b. consider the implications and devise methods to soften the impact on the existing workforce, - c. develop a performance-based statement of requirements, and - d. to recommend an acquisition approach.
+This case was written under the supervision of Professor Jacques S. Gansler at the University of Maryland and was supported by RADM James B. Greene, USN (Ret) Acquisition Chair at the Graduate School of Business and Public Policy (Naval Post Graduate School)

+Readiness Center (LRC) prior to being named the Program Director of LMP.
+And, since a core aspect of LMP was the modernization of the logistics business processes.
+Capelli's experience made him a logical choice.

+CECOM was responding to an Army Materiel Command's (AMC's) August 5, 1997 memorandum (see Appendix A), in which AMC's Deputy Commanding General Dennis Benchoff tasked the Commander, CECOM "to explore alternatives to modernize the wholesale logistics processes and associated information technology to support these processes."3 Specifically, the letter asked CECOM to:4

+- 1) Determine feasible alternatives for logistics modernization strategies, - 2) consider the implications and devise methods to soften the impact on the existing workforce, - 3) develop a performance-based statement of requirements, and - 4) to recommend an acquisition approach.

 As the first step toward this aim, General Benchoff had asked the CECOM Commander to designate a Special Project Team in order to gather information and conduct market research to develop alternatives for a modernization strategy.
-The team, to be led by Capelli, would ultimately consist of top hand-picked individuals from across AMC, all of AMC's Major Subordinate Commands (MSCs), one of which is CECOM; numerous affiliated MSC depots; and other activities and centers supporting 4 Ibid.
+The team, to be led by Capelli, would ultimately consist of top hand-picked individuals from across AMC, all of AMC's Major Subordinate Commands (MSCs), one of which is CECOM; numerous affiliated MSC depots; and other activities and centers supporting the Army's logistics enterprise.
+Specifically, Benchoff wanted the team to develop a plan to modernize the Army's wholesale logistics systems leveraging recent acquisition reform initiatives and best commercial business processes and products.
+He encouraged outside-the-box thinking and gave the team the authority to challenge all regulatory and process constraints.
+Benchoff envisioned a "partnering with industry" that "privatized development and sustainment of the wholesale logistics automation systems."
+5